Existence, uniqueness and smoothing estimates for spatially homogeneous Landau-Coulomb equation in $H^{-\f12}$ space with polynomial tail: Proof of Theorem (1) for and Theorem (1.1) for .

 \section{Proof of Theorem \ref{uniquethm}(1) for \texorpdfstring{$\sss>0$}~~and Theorem \ref{T1} (1.1) for \texorpdfstring{$\mathsf{r}\in(-\f12,0]$}.}

 With the previous estimates in hand, we initiate the proof of certain results from Theorem \ref{uniquethm} and Theorem \ref{T1} in this section.
-We start by addressing the local existence in the space $H^{-\frac{1}{2}, \sss}_l$ where $\sss > 0, l\geq3$.
+We start by addressing the local existence in the space $H^{-\frac{1}{2}, \sss}_l$ with $\sss > 0, l\geq3$.

 \begin{proof}[Proof of Theorem \ref{uniquethm}(1) for $\sss>0$] We will split the proof into several steps.

 \underline{Step 1: The localized equation from weak solutions.} Since $f_0\in L^1_{2l+1}\cap L\log L$, then due to \cite{D} and \cite{Vi}, there exists a $H-$solution or weak solution such that \ben f\in L^\infty([0,1],L^1_{2l+1})\cap L^1([0,1],L^3_{-3}). \een